 Human beings are not machines, and our brains can only properly focus on tasks for about 90 minutes (max.) before we lose concentration.
 To give your brain a breather, set an alarm every two hours or so to remind you to get up and move.
 A quick walk around the block (or even to the bathroom), some long, deep breaths and a few stretches will help refresh your brain, allowing you to return to your work feeling renewed.

 Besides, sitting for long periods of time does no favors for your body either – aside from slowing down your metabolism and screwing up your posture, it’s also been linked to obesity, type 2 diabetes, and some types of cancer.
 Remember that to look after your mind, you have to look after your body too.

 You can’t set a more intelligent schedule without understanding how much time you’ll need for different types of work.
 Underestimating the time we need to do something is the prime reason why we struggle to meet deadlines – which disappoints ourselves as much as our stakeholders.
 Thankfully this doesn’t take any special extra effort to find out.
 You just need a good time tracking tool – ideally an automatic one that will accurately track how long you spend on different tasks in the background for you.

-Be sure to look at all the different apps and tasks involved in completing different types of work, and use this to set a time benchmark for similar pieces of future work.
+Be sure to look at task trackers in completing different types of work, and use this to set a time benchmark for similar pieces of future work.
 With a good tracker, you should even be able to schedule in work ahead, and compare your estimate against what you actually end up doing.
 By understanding everything that goes into a piece of work, you can give it the space and energy it requires in your schedule.

 Once you’ve figured out your peak productivity times, scheduled different times for email/admin and deep work, and planned when to have breaks, it’s then time to turn this schedule into routine.
 Routines help you develop a successful work schedule by removing the element of decision; you no longer have to figure out how to spend your working day – you just stick to your routine.